There’s a little secret in personal finance that no “guru” will tell you.

 Almost all personal finance experts talk about how you need to spend less and save more to get rich.
 That budgeting is a clear path to success.

-The likes of David Bach, Dave Ramsey, Suze Orman, Tony Robbins, to even Ramit Sethi say similar things.
+The likes of David Bach, Dave Ramsey, Suze Orman, Tony Robbins, and even Ramit Sethi say similar things.
 The content might be different, but the messaging is the same.

-With the down talking demeanor of Dave Ramsey, he talks to his callers as if they were petulant children and tells you to cut up your credit cards.
+Dave Ramsey down-talks to his callers as if they were petulant children and tells you to cut up your credit cards.
 Dave says they are the work of the devil and you aren’t mature enough to use them.
-Except in my case, we made $3,624 in spendable cash last year.
-All while paying zero in interest, because we paid the cards off in full each month.
+Except we used our cards to make $3,624 in spendable cash last year, all while paying zero in interest — because we paid the cards off in full each month.

-Suze Orman, on the other hand, used to have viewers call into her CNBC talk show.
-I kid you not, they would ask Suze if they could buy something they wanted.
-Yes seriously.
+Suze Orman, on the other hand, used to have viewers call into her CNBC talk show to ask if they could buy something they wanted.
+I kid you not.
 “Can I Afford It?” was a very popular segment on her show.
-Suze effectively became their surrogate mother.
+Suze effectively became the callers’ mother.
 If you have to ask some TV personality for permission to buy something, maybe you need to examine other problems in your life.

-Tony Robbins, in his book MONEY: Master the Game, talks about asset allocation, minimizing expenses, and passive investments.
-Yes, these are all good things, but is this how Tony is now worth over $600 million?
+Tony Robbins, in his book MONEY: Master the Game, talks about using asset allocation, minimizing expenses, and making passive investments.
+Yes, these are all good things.
+But is this how Tony has amassed a net worth of over $600 million?

-Ramit Sethi on the other-hand targets Millennials in his book I’ll Teach You To Be Rich.
-The book’s title makes it sounds like he’s got some secret sauce, but in fact, does not.
-It’s just a retread with more of the same, but with really off-putting bad jokes.
-His book should really be titled How To Be Less Poor.
+Then there’s Ramit Sethi, who targets Millennials in his book I’ll Teach You to Be Rich.
+The book’s title makes it sounds like he’s got some secret sauce, but in fact, he does not.
+It’s just a retread of more of the same, but with really off-putting bad jokes.
+His book should really be titled How to Be Less Poor.

-The personal finance experts all say to get rich you need to:
+The personal finance experts all say that in order to get rich you need to:

 - Have 6 months in emergency savings